 I was laid off at age 62 and turned down two job offers before accepting a third to occupy my current position.
 And I don’t say, “Do you want fries with that?”

 I treasure childhood friends who shared an elementary school classroom and endured the annual Maine potato picking ritual with me.
-This summer I reunited with both a high school and college friend I had not seen in over 30 years and was delighted when my fears of “would it be awkward?” were unfounded.
+A few summers ago, I reunited with both a high school and college friend I had not seen in over 30 years and was delighted when my fears of “would it be awkward?” were unfounded.

 What’s on your gratitude list?
 How do you recognize the people and things for which you are grateful?
 Please join the conversation.